machdyne/bonbon/README.md

 Bonbon ships with RP2040 [firmware](https://github.com/machdyne/bonbon/firmware) based on the [https://github.com/machdyne/musli](Müsli) firmware which allows it to communicate with [ldprog](https://github.com/machdyne/ldprog).

-The firmware is responsible for initializing the system, (configuring and outputting the system clock)[https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__clocks.html], and either configuring the FPGA or telling the FPGA to configure itself from the MMOD.
+The firmware is responsible for initializing the system, [configuring and outputting the system clock](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__clocks.html), and either configuring the FPGA or telling the FPGA to configure itself from the MMOD.

 The system clock (CLK\_RP) is 126MHz by default.